 Members enjoy a priority show ticket booking period every year before tickets go on general sale to the public.
 Free entry to 4 RHS gardens and a monthly Garden magazine.
 They also benefit from attending the Members only day which is quieter and many of the show gardens are fresh and at their best visually.

-This year 2018, the Chelsea Flower show are extending the Friday night to a late night, with music, artisan food, stalls and garden views by twilight.
+Chelsea Flower show are extending the Friday night to a late night, with music, artisan food, stalls and garden views by twilight.
 Tickets are limited.

 The show area is completely wheel chair friendly and all the exhibits are at eye level.
 This of course assumes the place is not water logged by rain.
 Be warned, check the weather first.

 We arrived by tube at Sloane Square which is an easy 10 min walk to the show.
 The other options are Bus, Clipper boat or drive.
 Parking is available at Battersea Park and there is capacity for 2,000 cars, which can be pre booked but this means a 20 min walk to the show or take the park & ride service, for mobility issues there is a mobility bus.
 If driving to Battersea Park use the postcode SW11 4BY which will take you straight to the Rosary Gate entrance.